frePPLe/frepple/doc/user-guide/model-reference/operationplan-resources.rst

 ================ ================= ===========================================================
 Field            Type              Description
 ================ ================= ===========================================================
+reference        operationplan     The reference of the manufacturing order, purchase order
-operationplan    operationplan     The operationplan consuming the resource. resource         resource          The name of the resource being utilized. quantity         double            Size of the resource loading. startdate        dateTime          Start of the resource loading.
+                                   or distribution order consuming the capacity. resource         resource          The name of the resource being utilized. quantity         double            Size of the resource loading. startdate        dateTime          Start of the resource loading.